hanizahra/AI-Microservices-Landing-Page/README.md

 # Deep AI Microservices

 ## Description
 A web application that demos two APIs from [DeepAI](https://deepai.org/api-docs/) as a microservices.
+Both applications (React and Angular) are functional on the page as well as through their own linked standalone apps.

 ### [Sentiment Analyzer](https://deepai.org/api-docs/#sentiment-analysis)
 A user inputs text to be analyzed and then receives one of a handful of possible sentiments: positive, very positive, neutral, negative, very negative.
 An expressive animation reflects the analysis.